MarketDAO

 For Token Holders (Standard Proposals):

-- Create a proposal (Resolution, Treasury, Mint, Parameter, or Distribution)
+- Create a proposal via web UI or

 - Proposals need to reach support threshold to trigger an election